hanzhipeng1516/cordova-imagePicker/README.md

 latest:
 1、add package.json to suport new version cordova
 2、add chinese suport(添加中文支持)
-3、options add two field（'maximumAlertTitle' and 'maximumAlertMsg') to control alert info with  images's maximum count.

 Cordova Plugin For Multiple Image Selection - implemented for iOS and Android 4.0 and above.